Meaning of the word 'Seminarian'

 The word “seminarian” refers to an individual who is studying or training to become a member of the clergy, typically within a specific religious denomination.
 Seminarians pursue a vocation in religious ministry and undergo formal education, spiritual formation, and practical training in preparation for their future roles as priests, ministers, pastors, or other religious leaders.
 The term “seminarian” is often associated with those studying in a seminary, an educational institution dedicated to the formation and training of individuals for religious service.

-The Second Vatican Council highlights the importance of seminaries in the document Optatam Totius, stating, "Major seminaries are necessary for priestly formation, since only in them can the complete formation of the seminarian be carried out in a systematic way, ensuring an integral and harmonious development of his personality" (Vatican Council II 1965, sec.
+The Optatam Totius states that “Major seminaries are necessary for priestly formation, since only in them can the complete formation of the seminarian be carried out in a systematic way, ensuring an integral and harmonious development of his personality” (Vatican Council II 1965, sec.
 4).
 This underscores the comprehensive nature of seminary formation, encompassing intellectual, spiritual, and pastoral dimensions.

 The Seminarian as a Response to a Call